On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

-which helps us to establish global in time wellposedness of the nonlinear problem.
+\end{itemize} \end{proposition} The dissipation present in \eqref{energy_est_dissip} under condition $\delta=b-\tau c^2>0$ \MarginRtwo{3.} helps us to establish global-in-time \MarginRone{22.} wellposedness of the nonlinear problem.
 Note that the small factor $\epsilon>0$ in \eqref{boundf} can be chosen independently of $\tau$, but for establishing \eqref{energy_est_dissip} it must be adapted to $\delta>0$ since the dissipative terms in \eqref{enid} depend on $\delta$.
 Thus, when considering parameter limits, one has to take into account the fact that the constants $C_0$, $c_1$ in \eqref{energy_est_dissip} are independent of $\tau$ but may depend on $\delta$.
-This conforms to the fact that limits as $\delta\searrow0$ can only be established in the context of local in time well-posedness results for \eqref{JMGT-Westervelt}, cf. \cite{b2zeroJMGT}.
+This conforms to the fact that limits as $\delta\searrow0$ can only be established in the context of local-in-time \MarginRone{17.} wellposedness results for \eqref{JMGT-Westervelt}, cf. \cite{b2zeroJMGT}.